maliMirkec/mentoring/README.md

 - Agree on coding standard.
 - Define reusable components.

-### Document the project

-- Documentation is part of the project.
-- Document the process.
-- Document the structure.
+### Apply Best practices

+- Don’t copy-paste.
-- Document the usage.
+- Don’t get too attached to the code.
 - Comment the code.
+- Code with performance in mind.
+- Code with accessibility in mind.

 ### Test the project